Sheraff/queue/README.md

 ### Job Steps

-Jobs can perform various actions during their execution, such as running other jobs, waiting for events, or dispatching new jobs.
-Here's an example of a more complex job that demonstrates these capabilities:
+A Job represents a linear piece of work.
+It is just meant as an orchestration container for smaller units of work using the various `Job` static methods.
+Here's an example of a complex job that uses these methods to script a workflow:

 ```ts
 const complexJob = new Job({